frances22-cloud/CS_PROJECT1/README.md

  ## How to Install and Run the Project
  - Fork the repository
- - Clone the project
+ - Clone the project:Git clone
  - Go to the application folder using cd command on your terminal
  - Run composer install.
- - Copy .env.example file to .env on the root folde.
+ - Copy .env.example file to .env on the root folder.
  - Open your .env file and change the database name (DB_DATABASE) to whatever you have, username (DB_USERNAME) and password (DB_PASSWORD if any)field correspond to your configuration.
 - Run php artisan key:generate